lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/vendingMachine/README.md

 Can the credit card be used to input money or can only cash be used?

 bottom-up design approach

+We’ll design this vending machine problem using the bottom-up design approach.
+For this purpose, we’ll follow the steps below:

+Identify and design the smallest components first, like, a product in the machine.

+Use these small components to design bigger components, for example, the inventory.

+Repeat the steps above until we design the whole system, which is the vending machine.

 Design pattern